annotation/stam/README.md

 implementations:

 * [stam-rust](https://github.com/annotation/stam-rust) - A STAM library written in Rust, aims to be a *full STAM implementation* with high performance and *memory-based* storage model.
+* [stam-python](https://github.com/annotation/stam-python) - A STAM Library for Python.
+This is not an independent implementation but it is a Python binding to the above Rust library.

 Please read the [Functionality](#Functionality) section further down to see a specification of requirements for implementations.